NYPL/dgx-patron-creator-service/README.md

 ## Technologies

 - [AWS Lambda](https://aws.amazon.com/lambda/) - The service will serve as an AWS Lambda instance.
-- [Amazon Kinesis](https://aws.amazon.com/kinesis/) - The service for streaming data after successfully creating a patron.
 - [Amazon RDS](https://aws.amazon.com/kinesis/) - The database that the Lambda will use for generating barcodes.
 - [aws-serverless-express](https://github.com/awslabs/aws-serverless-express) - The server is built with ExpressJS with the npm module specifically for AWS Lambda.
 - [Swagger](http://swagger.io/) - The framework for the API documentation and architecture.
 - [node-lambda](https://www.npmjs.com/package/node-lambda) - The npm module helps us deploy this Express application as an AWS Lambda instance.
 - [AWS Nodejs SDK](https://aws.amazon.com/sdk-for-node-js/) - The SDK helps take the complexity out of coding by providing JavaScript objects for AWS services.
-We use it here for streaming the data to [Amazon Kinesis](https://aws.amazon.com/kinesis/) and to decrypt credentials using [Amazon KMS](https://aws.amazon.com/kms/).
+We use it here to decrypt credentials using [Amazon KMS](https://aws.amazon.com/kms/).

 ## Install and Run